rmione/mirin/README.md

 ## Usage

-1. Place the .srt archives of the show, anime, drama or movie that you want to make an SRS deck based off of into the root directory.
+1. Place the compressed subtitle archives of the show, anime, drama or movie that you want to make an SRS deck based off of into the root directory.
 2.
 ```bash
     mirin.py --extract --path '/extracted/media_path/'--threshold 90